qyugo/motormaxxing/theory/7-MotorConstant-K.md

 It is simply KV, in RPM/V multiplied by the number of turns.

-$K_C =$ turns * KV
+$K =$ turns * KV

-K_c itself is a function of both mechanical attributes and electrical attributes:
+K itself is a function of both mechanical attributes and electrical attributes:

 $B_g$ : Airgap flux density (T)